thosgood/this-weeks-finds/markdown/201-250/week234.md

 >
 > Classical music was written for a particular key because the keys
 > sounded different!
 Using the tuning above induces a "distance" on
-> the keys\--how in tune they are.
+> the keys--how in tune they are.
 Pieces would use the dissonant
 > tunings of other keys for effect.
 My friend is an organist and piano
 > tuner; he says that with the logarithmic tuning all keys sound
 > "equally bad."
 >
-> But the timbre of the instrument\--the harmonics and
+> But the timbre of the instrument--the harmonics and
-> overtones\--apparently have a great deal to do with whether a
+> overtones--apparently have a great deal to do with whether a
 > particular chord is consonant or not.
 This is a really cool paper that
 > illustrates how to choose nearly any collection of frequencies as a
 > scale and then come up with a timbre for which it sounds natural and